On-Site Sewage Facilities

 - New Permit: Required when installing a new system.
 Approves a License to Operate.

-- Repair Permit: Required when making a repair.
+- Repair Permit: Required when making a repair or making changes to an existing system.
 Approves a License to Operate.

 - Renewal of Permit: Required for a: